akka/alpakka/CONTRIBUTING.md

 Ensure to install the following dependencies:

 - [Git](https://git-scm.com/) (Make sure the `git` executable is referenced in the `PATH` environment variable)
+  - Having `git` in the `PATH` is important because it is used by the MiMa plugin when loading the sbt project.
 - Java JDK
 - [Scala 2.x](https://scala-lang.org/)